-The overarching aims of STPR2 are:
+The overarching aims of the STPR2 are:

-- Conduct a whole-Scotland, evidence-based review which focuses on the performance of the strategic transport network across all transport modes against clear criteria on operational performance, safety, and environmental impact, whilst fundamentally supporting Scotland's Economic Strategy. - To identify and align with outcomes and priorities that have been defined in the NTS2; - Ensure that the outcomes of STPR2 align with other Scottish Government national plans, policies and strategies, the fourth National Planning Framework (NPF4), the Climate Change Plan (2018), and the commitments made to City Region Deals, in addition to considering emerging legislation, such as the Planning (Scotland) Bill and the Climate Change (Emissions Reduction Targets) (Scotland) Bill; and - To make recommendations for potential transport investments for Scottish Ministers to consider as national investment priorities in an updated 20-Year (2022-2042) Infrastructure Investment Plan for Scotland.
+- Conduct a whole-Scotland, evidence-based review which focuses on the performance of the strategic transport network across all transport modes against clear criteria on operational performance, safety, and environmental impact, whilst fundamentally supporting Scotland's National Strategy for Economic Transformation. - To identify and align with outcomes and priorities that have been defined in the NTS2; - Ensure that the outcomes of STPR2 align with other Scottish Government national plans, policies and strategies, the Revised Draft of the fourth National Planning Framework (NPF4), the Climate Change Plan Update (2020), and the commitments made to City Region Deals, in addition to considering emerging legislation, such as the Planning (Scotland) Act (2019) and the Climate Change (Emissions Reduction Targets) (Scotland) Act (2019); - To make recommendations for potential transport investments for Scottish Ministers to consider as national investment priorities in an updated Infrastructure Investment Plan 2021-22 to 2025-26, published on 4 February 2021.